kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 For apps in Microsoft Azure, configure Microsoft Entra ID as the OpenID Connect (OIDC) provider.
-This way, you can enable distibuted claims and caching for when users are members of more than 200 groups.
+This way, you can enable distributed claims and caching for when users are members of more than 200 groups.

 ```yaml
 "clientId": string